The Most Unique Place To Visit In Laguna Philippines [Comprehensive Guide]

 When we reached the town plaza we were greeted with a grand old church that dates back to 1646.
 When taking a look inside we were given a ten-minute tour and discovered that there are a number of religious artefacts in here, some of which dated back 500 years.
 There were a number of sculptures that were in a particular sequence that told the story of Christ’s life.
 Although I’m not religious, I certainly appreciated the sculpturing and decorations within this church.
 We later found out that this town was established by Spanish friars way back 1580.
 This really was mind-boggling.
 To get here is only about a one hour walk from Matabungka Falls.

-Below is the map showing how to get to Matabungka Falls.
-It’s easy enough to find using Waze or Google Maps.
+Matabungka Falls is easy enough to find using Waze or Google Maps.
 The drive there takes about three hours and is just over 100kms from Manila going via Calamba, Laguna.
+Make sure you bring a picnic lunch and a towel, swimmers, and a change of shorts/shirts.